Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[User-Guide]-Provider-Configuration.md

 ## Next steps

-Learn how to use the [Module Variables](%5BUser-Guide%5D-Module-Variables) to customise the module configuration.
+Learn how to use the [Module Variables](%5BUser-Guide%5D-Module-Variables) to customize the module configuration.

 [//]: # "************************"
 [//]: # "INSERT LINK LABELS BELOW"